 Pillar Key Objectives Actions Pillar 1: Establish inclusive Conduct ongoing Embrace and reviews of current recruitment process Cultivate policies and establish practices.
-Workforce Embed IDEA into new policies for Diversity alignment with the performance and talent Diversity Lens and management programs.
+Workforce new policies for Embed IDEA into Diversity alignment with the performance and talent Diversity Lens and management programs.
 IDEA Strategy.
-Promote the IDEA Create a detailed committee and opportunities to be framework outlining involved in IDEA IDEA competencies and expectations for focused groups. each role, including observable behaviours and measurable outcomes.
+Promote the IDEA Create a detailed committee and framework outlining opportunities to be involved in IDEA IDEA competencies and expectations for focused groups. each role, including observable behaviours and measurable outcomes.
+Analyze various roles within the organization to identify specific IDEA competencies and expectations